Log1x/acf-composer/README.md

 $ wp acorn acf:block Example --full
 ```

-When running the ACF Block generator, one difference to a generic field is an accompanied View is generated in the `resources/views/blocks` directory.
+When running the block generator, one difference to a generic field is an accompanied `View` is generated in the `resources/views/blocks` directory.

-Like the Field generator, the example block contains a simple list repeater and is working out of the box.
+Like the field generator, the example block contains a simple list repeater and is working out of the box.

 ### Generating a Widget

 Creating a sidebar widget using ACF Composer is extremely easy.
-Widgets are automatically loaded and rendered with Blade.
-Batteries included.
+Widgets are automatically loaded and rendered with Blade, as well as registered with `WP_Widget` which is usually rather annoying.

-Start by creating a Widget using Acorn:
+Start by creating a widget using Acorn:

 ```bash
 $ wp acorn acf:widget Example
 ```

-Similar to Blocks, Widgets are also accompanied by a view generated in `resources/views/widgets`.
+Similar to blocks, widgets are also accompanied by a view generated in `resources/views/widgets`.

 Out of the box, the Example widget is ready to go and should appear in the backend.

 ### Generating an Options Page

+Creating an options page is similar to creating a regular field group in additional to a few configuration options available to customize the page (most of which, are optional.)

 Start by creating an option page using Acorn: